nicolec702/CS100-Project/README.md

 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.
 You will need to hold one check-in meeting with your lab TA in addition to the final demo.

 ## Project Description
-Project Importance:
+> **Project Importance:**
-We found the Text-Based RPG game to be the most creatively liberating out of the list of projects.
+> - We found the Text-Based RPG game to be the most creatively liberating out of the list of projects.
 We still had a guideline of what we needed to do, but we also have  infinite possibilities to expand on the project.

 > Language: C++
-> * Features:
+> **Features:**
 > - A Storyline.
 > - Dialogue System.
 > - Plan using dialogue tree